LumingSun/ML4DB-paper-list/README.md

 * Towards instance-optimized data systems (VLDB 2021 from Tim Kraska)
 * Make Your Database System Dream of Electric Sheep: Towards Self-Driving Operation (VLDB 2021 from Andy Pavlo)
 * openGauss: An Autonomous Database System (VLDB 2021 from Guoliang Li)
+* Experience-Enhanced Learning: One Size Still does not Fit All in Automatic Database Management (arXiv 2021)
 ## Data Access
 ### Configuration Tuning
 * SARD: A statistical approach for ranking database tuning parameters (ICDEW, 2008)